 Soon Santa Anna ordered his troops to march upon San Antonio.
 When William B. Travis, in command of about 150 Texas troops, heard of Santa Anna’s approach, leading some 1,500 soldiers, he and his men took refuge at a fortified convent, known as the Alamo.
 He also published a message to the people declaring that he was surrounded by an army far outnumbering his own and that Santa Anna was demanding unconditional surrender.

 Unfortunately, though Travis wrote multiple letters pleading for more men and supplies, fewer than 100 reinforcements arrived.
 Travis along with other famous names such as Davy Crockett and James Bowie resisted the attack that began on February 23rd and lasted for the next 12 days.
 A number of skirmishes occurred as Travis and his men desperately waited for help that would never come.

 In the early morning hours of March 6, the full force of the Mexican Army advanced on the Alamo.
 As the Texas soldiers fought valiantly, they were able to repulse two attacks, however, when a third came, they were unable to resist.
 In the end, every last man within the Alamo would die – estimated to have been between 182 and 250 Texans.

-While the Battle of the Alamo was going on, Texas declared its Independence from Mexico at a convention on March 1, 1836.
-A committee of five of its delegates were appointed to draft the document, which was completed overnight and signed the next day, March 2.
+While the Battle of the Alamo was going on, Texas declared its independence from Mexico at a convention on March 1, 1836.
+A committee of five of its delegates was appointed to draft the document, which was completed overnight and signed the next day, March 2.
 David G. Burnett was made president and Lorenzo de Zavala, was chosen vice president.

 Santa Anna continued his campaign; and before General Sam Houston could prevent it, the Mexicans surprised a force under Colonel James W. Fannin at Goliad, and destroyed this garrison in the same brutal manner as in their attack upon the Alamo.